 In 2006, Wiley was inducted into the Columbia University Athletic Hall of Fame.
 In 2009, he was named the recipient of the Advocate Award by the Brady Center to Prevent Gun Violence for his invaluable activism and dedication to raising awareness about gun violence.
 He was inducted into the Ivy League Hall of Fame in 2013.

-Today: Wiley is an ESPN Host of television show ‘SportsNation’ and radio show ‘Afternoons with Marcellus & Kelvin’ on ESPNLA 710am.
+Today: Wiley is an ESPN Host of the television show ‘SportsNation’ and radio show ‘Afternoons with Marcellus & Travis’ on ESPNLA 710am.
 He is also a happily married man and father of two.
 When not on the air, Wiley is hard at work overseeing his portfolio of business interests, touring as a motivational speaker and using his talents to make a difference in his community.
 “Project Transition,” Wiley’s charitable organization, provides leadership training to at-risk youth with the goal of creating tomorrow’s thought leaders.
 In addition, Marcellus is passionate about music.
 He has over 20 years of DJ experience and has been requested to DJ some of the biggest brand events in the sports and entertainment industries.